-- 3. In a long-term camp, the program director has no other camp duties and lives on-site.
-Day camp program directors do not need to live on-site unless youth staff remain on-site overnight. - 4.
-Long-term camps that only offer trek programs do not require a program director and may use an individual as both program director/ trek director if appropriately certified. - C. The professional staff advisor for volunteer Cub Scout day camps: - 1.
+- C. The professional staff advisor for volunteer Cub Scout day camps: - 1.
 Is at least 21 years of age. - Possesses a valid certificate of training from the Day Camp Administration, Resident Camp Director, or Resident Camp Program Director section of National Camping School. - D. Short-term camp administrator.
 Short-term camps must have a short-term camp administrator meeting the following requirements: - 1.
-Is at least 21 years of age. - Possesses a valid certificate of training from the Resident Camp Director or Short-Term Camp Administration sections of National Camping School. - 3.
+Is at least 21 years of age. - 2.
+Possesses a valid certificate of training from the Resident Camp Director, Long-Term Camp Director, or Short-Term Camp Administration sections of National Camping School. - 3.
 The short-term camp administrator must be present at a short-term camp during setup and opening but does not need to live on-site.
 The short-term camp administrator must complete the NCAP Local Council Authorization and Assessment Declaration before the start of short-term camp program activities and before departing from the camp.